(I may earn a small commission on the products linked to in this post.)

 Even though you likely have dust mites in your home, there are many ways to protect your family.
 For most people dust mites won’t be bothersome, nor will they cause health problems.

 However, for a growing allergic population, dust mites can cause respiratory problems as well as skin rash, fatigue, and sinus problems.

 I experienced rhinitis and couldn’t breathe out of my nose for years.
 I also experienced eczema that would develop after sitting on a dusty couch but I never knew it was dust mites because I couldn’t see them.

 Frequent cleaning with a HEPA vacuum, as well as using bed covers and air conditioning filters, should ensure your family is well protected.
 The biggest improvement I had was with dust mite covers for the bed.

 My eyes and nose were always itchy, but no longer!
 When I combined the mattress covers with a better quality HVAC filter and an air purifier, I noticed an improvement in my breathing.

-We’ve only discussed how to minimize dust mite exposure in your home environment, however, if you think you have a serious dust mite allergy it’s wise to find an allergy specialist that can test you for a broad spectrum of aeroallergens.
+I’ve only discussed how to minimize dust mite exposure in your home environment, however, if you think you have a serious dust mite allergy it’s wise to find an allergy specialist that can test you for a broad spectrum of aeroallergens.

-Thank you for reading the Dust Mite Solutions blog.
-We hope this helped answer your question – “How do you know if you have dust mites?”.
+I hope this helped answer your question – “How do you know if you have dust mites?”.